elmunoz42/sbcc-ev-charging-stations/README.md

 - **Growth in Energy Demand**: PowerFlex time series data reveals a consistent upward trend in kilowatt-hours of energy delivered through charging stations, with identifiable seasonality patterns that have been captured in our forecasting models.
 STL-Arima and LSTM (RNN) Models were utilized and evaluated.

 - **Accelerating EV Adoption**: California Energy Commission data demonstrates an exponential increase in battery electric vehicles, confirming the need for Santa Barbara County's ambitious infrastructure expansion plans.
-Three long term growth projections were evaluated in particular regarding their impact on energy utiliziation.
+Three long term growth projections were plotted in particular regarding their impact on energy utiliziation.

 - **Optimization Opportunities**: Decision tree analysis identified efficiency improvements that could complement new station construction—specifically, targeting the 6% of charging sessions with excessive idle times through policy adjustments could significantly increase existing infrastructure capacity.